- 1 WHY IS IT IMPORTANT TO BREAK IN YOUR BASEBALL GLOVE BEFORE USING IT?

 Most people when they practice play catch and toss with a teammate, field several balls that are hit to them and take some fielding practice too.
 All of these things will help to properly break in your glove as you wear it.
 So practice with your new glove as often as possible before using it.

 Simply playing catch will go a long way toward breaking your glove in.
 The action of the ball repeatedly being caught in it will soften its material and start to give it shape.
 It is a great way to break in a new baseball glove so do it as often as possible.
 It also has the extra benefit of sharpening your baseball skills at the same time you are playing catch.
+Check out the best-selling catcher’s mitts here!

 You have probably seen someone repeatedly throwing a baseball into their own glove.
 This is not as crazy as you might think and it is actually a great way to break in your new baseball glove.
 It is actually very similar to playing catch with someone because it has the exact same effect.
 Not only that, it can also be a good way to relieve a little stress too.

 They actually make special mallets for breaking in baseball gloves too.
 The principle behind this method is very similar to that as playing catch or self-catch.
 Here the repetitive action of the mallet striking your glove’s leather will both soften it and start to form your glove in a way that will help you catch a baseball easier.
-This method works much better at breaking in a baseball glove then you might think.
+This method works much better at breaking in a baseball glove than you might think.

 - This next series of glove breaking in techniques all have to do with creating glove memory so you can catch a baseball easier with your new gloves:

 When you do this you are doing what is called creating glove memory.
 That is a simple way of saying that your glove remains in a position that is ideal for catching even if you are not using it at the time.
-Several of the methods of breaking in a baseball glove we will mention focus on doing this.
+Several of the methods of breaking in a baseball glove we will mention focusing on doing this.

 These are straps you can buy at any sporting goods store that sells baseball gloves.
 Most every manufacturer that sells baseball gloves makes these too.
 They work for more than breaking in a glove also because they are great to use when storing your glove for long periods of time.
 They will help keep your baseball glove from losing its glove memory when it’s stored.